 Moving the needle with your target audience

-But don’t just take our word for it!
-Research on Instagram has shown that as the number of followers increases, engagement rates fall.
-So while working with an influencer with over 1 million followers may sound like a marketer’s dream, the reality is that influencer’s posts have a “like” rate of only 1.7%.
-Users with 1K-10K followers have a rate of 4% and 10K-100K have a rate of about 2.4% (and comment rate follows a similar pattern).
+Working with a Kardashian-level influencer may sound like a marketer’s dream, but research has shown that as the number of followers increases, engagement rates fall.
+Users with 1K-10K followers have a like rate of 4% and 10K-100K have a rate of about 2.4% (and comment rate follows a similar pattern).